NIGMS/Population-Genomics-and-Phylogenetics-with-RADseq/README.md

 ## **Software Requirements**

-These turtorials run in Jupyter Notebooks.
+These tutorials run in Jupyter Notebooks.
 Modules 1 and 3 run in Python kernels and modules 2 and 4 run in R kernels.

 In submodule 1, you will use mamba to install ipyrad.
 Alternate documentation on installation can be found [here](https://ipyrad.readthedocs.io/en/master/3-installation.html).